About Aroā

 Next screening event …

-Our goal is to address disparities for rangatahi Māori when it comes to sexual health awareness, access and outcomes in Te Waipounamu.
-We are working with experienced educators Attitude on an in-school presentation that will provide rangatahi with a better understanding of sexual health, and where they can go to access resources and services.
+Our goal is to address disparities for rangatahi Māori when it comes to sexual, and mental health awareness, access, and outcomes in Te Waipounamu.
+Over the past few years, we have worked with experienced educators Attitude on in-school presentations that will provide rangatahi with a better understanding of sexual health and mental health, and where they can go to access resources and services.

-The team at Attitude are passionate and experienced, and we are working closely with them to develop a presentation that is grounded in a kaupapa Māori framework and upholds the Whānau Ora approach.
-This presentation will be delivered to 50 schools across Te Waipounamu in Term 3 of 2022, focusing on kura kaupapa Māori and schools with high Māori rolls.
+The team at Attitude are passionate and experienced and have been working hard developing presentations that are grounded in a kaupapa Māori framework and uphold the Whānau Ora approach.
+This year, Attitude is developing a new presentation which focuses on substances (vaping, drugs and alcohol).
+All three presentations will be delivered to schools across Te Waipounamu, focusing on kura kaupapa Māori and schools with high Māori rolls.

 Enquire about Aroā